kevinolega/callcentertrainingtips/about.md

 I helped grow a call center training school in Quezon City, Makati, and Ortigas.

-Eventually the company opened their own small call center in Ortigas.
+Eventually, the company opened its own small call center in Ortigas.

 Unfortunately, the owner of the company went to the States and the school closed down.

-I helped build the initial program and did research on how to find work in a call center from back in 2005 when I was asked to apply at well known call centers in order to learn the recruitment process and to understand how to qualify for a call center position.
+I helped build the initial program and did research on how to find work in a call center from back in 2005 when I was asked to apply at well-known call center companies in order to learn the recruitment process and to understand how to qualify for a call center position.

 I then further tried to improve and found a way to put what I learned to good use by teaching and giving tips to friends who are looking for work in a call center.